SEAT León: Fourth generation (KL1/KL8; 2020)

 A fourth generation of León was presented on 28 January 2020.
 It shares the MQB platform with the Volkswagen Golf Mk8, Skoda Octavia Mk4 and Audi A3 Mk4.
-It has an all digital cluster, is full LED-Light equipped and will have a wide range of petrol, diesel, plug-in hybrid and electric engines.
+It has an all digital cluster, is full LED-Light equipped and is configurable with petrol, diesel, mild hybrid, and, plug-in hybrid engines.

 The fourth-generation León is 16mm narrower and 90mm longer than the previous generation of León.
 The five-door León boot capacity of 380 litres has remained unchanged, and the Estate's storage is increased by 30 litres to 617 litres compared to the previous generation.

 Engine options are two petrol TSI engines – a 1-litre three-cylinder producing 108 bhp and a 1.5-litre four-cylinder with either 128 bhp or 148 bhp.
 The TDI diesel option is a 2-litre producing either 113 bhp or 148 bhp.

 Also available is a (CNG) compressed natural gas 1.5 litre TGI unit that produces 96 kW/130PS of power giving the CNG-powered SEAT León a CNG range of 440 km (273 miles).
 When CNG tanks are depleted, the engine switches automatically to run on petrol until the next CNG refuelling.

 The eTSI mild hybrid has a 48V electric motor and is available with either the 109 bhp 1-litre or 148 bhp 1.5 litre petrol engine.
 The system allows the León to coast with the engine switched off during some driving scenarios and recover energy under braking which is then stored in a 48V lithium-ion battery.